codygreen/llm_api_server/objective3/README.md

 ```

+Lets breakdown what this script does:

+- The first part of this command stores the history of NGINX as an environment variable called _ARTICLE_.
+- The second part creates a new environment variable with the payload for our request.
+- The 3rd part issues a request to the API and posts our request payload to the _summarize_ endpoint.

-You should see a summarization about the creation of NGINX.
+Once you run this code, you should see a summarization about the creation of NGINX.

 ## Teardown